Quantum Algorithms for Structured Prediction: Introduction

+Stochastic gradient descent (SGD) is a simple and efficient algorithm that has become the core algorithm used in classical large-scale convex optimization and its applications in machine learning.
+SGD relies on classical queries to an unbiased estimator of the gradients of the objective function.
+SGD generalizes to not-differentiable convex functions, in which case it suffices to have access to unbiased estimators of the subgadients (i.e., the expected queried vector has to be an element of the subgradient set).
+SGD can only achieve a $\widetilde O(1/\epsilon^2)$ convergence rate for nonsmooth functions \cite{shamir2013stochastic}, making it provably suboptimal for nonsmooth optimization \cite{harvey2018tight}.
+However, variants of it, such as SGD with \emph{suffix averaging} \cite{rakhlin2012making} or SGD with \emph{polynomial-decay averaging} \cite{shamir2013stochastic,lacoste2012simpler} (SGDP), achieve the optimal convergence rate of $\widetilde O(1/\epsilon)$.

+In this paper, we use stochastic (sub-)gradient descent with polynomial-decay averaging (SGDP) to solve the structured prediction problem \eqref{eq:objective}.
+We use the quantum minimum finding algorithm (QMF) of D\"urr and H{\o}yer \cite{durr1996quantum} as a subroutine to solve the inner discrete optimization problem in \eqref{eq:objective} over the label space $\mathcal Y$.
+QMF is based on Grover's search algorithm \cite{grover1996fast}.
+Since QMF has a randomized nature, it may fail to return a correct unbiased estimator of the subgradient in \eqref{eq:objective}.
+Our analysis shows that the failure of QMF can be overcome if its failure rate is kept at $O(\epsilon)$.

+A second approach to solving problems in the form of \eqref{eq:objective} is to approximate the piecewise smooth problem with a fully smooth one and use variants of gradient descent design for smooth problems, such as SAGA \cite{defazio2014saga}.
+Each function $g_i$ is replaced with an approximation that is strongly convex with a Lipschitz continuous gradient.
+However, these smooth approximations typically rely on replacing the $\max$ operator with the differentiable softmax operator \cite{gao2017properties,beck2012smoothing}, that is, each function $g_i$ is replaced by the smooth approximation

+which is at least as computationally difficult as evaluating the original max operator.
+This approximation can be interpreted from a thermodynamic perspective, wherein each $g_i^\beta$ represents the free energy of a system with an energy spectrum described by $f_i$.
+This motivates the use of quantum Gibbs samplers for computing such smooth approximations.

 It has been speculated for the past 20 years that quantum computers can be used to generate samples from Gibbs states \cite{terhal2000problem}.
-Since then, many algorithms for Gibbs sampling based on a quantum-circuit model have been introduced \cite{poulin2009sampling, temme2011quantum, kastoryano2016quantum, chowdhury2016quantum, van2017quantum}.
-The most recently proposed Gibbs sampler, due to van Apeldoorn et al. \cite{van2017quantum}, has a logarithmic dependence on the error of the simulated distribution.
+Since then, many algorithms for Gibbs sampling based on a quantum-circuit model have been introduced \cite{poulin2009sampling,temme2011quantum,kastoryano2016quantum,chowdhury2016quantum,van2017quantum}.
+The Gibbs sampler of van Apeldoorn et al. \cite{van2017quantum}, has a logarithmic dependence on the error of the simulated distribution.
 The sampler of Chowdhury and Somma \cite{chowdhury2016quantum} similarly has a logarithmic error dependence, but must assume a query access to the entries of the square root of the problem Hamiltonian.
-These quantum-circuit algorithms use phase estimation and amplitude amplification techniques to create a quadratic speedup in Gibbs sampling.
-In practice, this would still result in an exponentially long runtime.
-Separately, the Gibbs sampler of Temme~et~al.~\cite{temme2011quantum} has an unknown runtime, but has the potential to provide efficient heuristics since it relies on a quantum Metropolis algorithm.
+These quantum-circuit algorithms use phase estimation and amplitude amplification techniques to create a quadratic quantum speedup in Gibbs sampling.